 Let’s go through these sections one by one.

 This will display the information regarding the new orders, you can click on ‘view details’ to see the complete order detail.
-You can also navigate to view all orders section by clicking on the option available on the bottom of this section.
+You can also navigate to view all orders section by clicking on the option available at the bottom of this section.
 Refer to the image below:

 This section displays the statistical representation of Orders & Revenues on a Monthly or Yearly basis.
 You can filter it on the basis of individual month and year as well.